volpatto/gibbs/README.md

 Simply put, a library for calculating equilibrium and related properties, like phase diagrams, by means of formulating the equilibrium as a optimization problem instead of non-linear flash calculations systems.

 The main ideas are based in this paper written by [Nichita et al](https://www.sciencedirect.com/science/article/pii/S0098135402001448).
-However, instead Tunneling method proposed there, here a derivative-free and stocasthic global optimization method named [Differential Evolution](https://link.springer.com/article/10.1023/A:1008202821328) (DE for short) is employed.
+However, instead Tunneling method proposed there, here a derivative-free and stochastic global optimization method named [Differential Evolution](https://link.springer.com/article/10.1023/A:1008202821328) (DE for short) is employed.

 ## So what are the advantages?